rylamb/Clean_Code_Notes/README.md

         ```

 ## Systems <a name="systems"></a>
+_"An optimal system architecture consists of modularized domains of concern, each of which is implemented with Plain Old Java (or other) Objects.
+The different domains are integrated together with minimally invasive Aspects or Aspect-like tools.
+This architecture can be test-driven, just like the code."_

 1. **Separate Constructing a System from Using It**
     - Take for example the following code:
         ```java